Everyone knows how the Covid-19 outbreak is a game-changer in many respects, including the management of properties.

 Just watch out for the detail though, with cleaning contractors confirming correct COVID-19 compliance in writing.
-The right disinfectant sprays, masks and gloves PPE, extra-cover on prone areas like handles and banisters are all key.
+The right disinfectant sprays, masks and gloves PPE, extra-cover on prone areas like handles and banisters are all paramount.

-Properties may not necessarily need additional cleaning, or a one-off deep cleaning; just doing what they already do in the right way.
+Properties may not necessarily need additional cleaning, or a one-off deep cleaning; just doing what they already do in the 'right' way.

-If cleaning has to stop in say a vacant building, then not only gear-up for a full clean when re-occupied, but let all occupiers know in writing in order to take extra precautions whilst visiting in this state.
+If cleaning has to stop in say a vacant building, then not only gear-up for a full clean when re-occupied, but let all occupiers know in writing in order to take extra precautions whilst visiting the property in this state.